Voter discovers error on Washington County ballot

 Washington County Election Commission Jennifer Price said the mistake was fixed immediately.

-Price said election officials do not have a way to identify or remove any of the ballots with error so any votes cast for Zone 2 will be counted.
+Price said election officials do not have a way to identify or remove any of the ballots with error so any votes cast will be counted.